 From participating in and reading online discussion, I've gathered that the method we're about to detail below cannot be applied to Tor installations on Mac and Linux operating systems.
-For now, the following process should work on Windows only, with some caveats.
+For now, the following process should work on Windows only.

 - In your old Tor folder, there is a folder containing your valuable bookmarks information.
 On Windows 7, if you're upgrading Tor version 3.6.6 to Tor version 4.0, the old Tor's places.sqlite file will be in: